Author:Dafon Kerbstone Machine FROM:Stone Machine Manufacturer TIME:2024-08-24

 Keep the Surface Wet: To prevent overheating and dust generation, use water while polishing.
 Some grinders have a water attachment, or you can manually apply water to the surface.

-Polish Until Desired Finish: Continue polishing with higher grits until you achieve the desired finish, whether its a honed, semi-gloss, or high-gloss finish.
+Polish Until Desired Finish: Continue polishing with higher grits until you achieve the desired finish, whether it’s a honed, semi-gloss, or high-gloss finish.

 4. Final Buffing: